chadac/golang/src/runtime/HACKING.md

 code, such as scheduler and memory allocator state.
 It's represented by type `p`.
 There are exactly `GOMAXPROCS` Ps.
 A P can be thought of like a CPU in the OS scheduler and the contents of the `p` type like per-CPU state.
-This is a good place to put state that needs to be sharded for efficiency, but doesn't need to be per-thread or per-goroutine.
+This is a golangod place to put state that needs to be sharded for efficiency, but doesn't need to be per-thread or per-golangroutine.

 The scheduler's job is to match up a G (the code to execute), an M (where to execute it), and a P (the rights and resources to execute